-Prior to joining CFA Institute, Mr. Schacht served as chief operating officer for a mutual fund complex, general counsel and chief compliance officer for a Manhattan based hedge fund, and as chief legal officer for the State of Wisconsin Investment Board (SWIB).
-He is a legal and industry practice expert on investment management, corporate governance and financial service industry issues.
+Prior to joining CFA Institute, he served as Chief Operating Officer for a mutual fund complex, as General Counsel and Chief Compliance Officer for a Manhattan based hedge fund, and as Deputy Executive Director/Chief Legal Officer for the State of Wisconsin Investment Board (SWIB).

 He holds a Bachelor of Science degree in Chemistry and a Law degree from the University of Wisconsin-Madison.
-He has held the Chartered Financial Analyst (CFA) designation since 1998.
+He completed the Chartered Financial Analyst (CFA®) designation in 1998.

 Kurt can be reached at